ParthDesai/parthdesai.github.io/_posts/2020-06-02-blockchain-designing-101-3.md

 comments: true
 ---

 This is the third part of blockchain design 101 series.
 You can read second part [here](/articles/2020/05/23/blockchain-designing-101-2/).
-In this part we are going to present overview of ethereum and cosmos hub.
+In this part we are going to present an overview of ethereum and cosmos hub.

 ---------------------------------